qsebring3930/cs2mulch/_pages/heap-remove.md

 heap as demonstrated on the
 [insertion algorithm]({{site.baseurl}}/tree/hinsertion) page.

-{% include figure image_path="/assets/images/heap9-2.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}
+{% include figure image_path="/assets/images/heap9-2.png" alt="this is a placeholder image" caption="Sample heap
+created by heap insertion algorithm." %}

 ## Algorithm

-Flip the top card face-up, and place this card directly in front of you.
-This card will be known as the *root* card.

-For the remaining cards, flip each one face-up in turn, calling it the *flipped* card.
-You will now insert this card into your heap at the next available spot for a *leaf*.

-### Where To Place

-Each card can only hold two *leaf* cards, one on the upper-left corner, and one on the upper-right corner.

-The *flipped* card should be placed as a leaf as close to the *root* as possible.
-The card where it is placed will be called the *parent* card.
-When there are multiple possible parent cards with open corners for a leaf that are the same distance from the root, choose the *left-most* parent card.

-If the parent card has both corners empty, the *upper-left* corner is filled before the upper-right corner.
+This algorithm will remove smallest card in the heap, which is at the *root*, while maintaining the heap property that every *parent* is smaller than its *children*.

+A card is a *leaf* if it has no *children* in the upper-left or upper-right corners.

+Find the cards with *level* equal to the *height* of the tree.
+These will be the furthest away from the *root* of the tree.
+Find the right-most of these cards, which we will call the *selected* card.

+Swap the *selected* with the *root* card.

+Now, repeat the **Swap If Higher** section below for as long as needed to find the correct location for the *selected* card in the heap.

+Once this is complete, you can remove the card which used to be the root.

-### Swap If Lower
+### Swap If Higher

-Once the *flipped* card has been placed on a parent card, repeat the step below until you have found the final location in the tree.
+Once the *selected* card has swapped with the *root* card, repeat the step below until you have found the final location of the *selected* card in the tree.

-1. If the *flipped* card is the *root*, then stop.
+1. If the *selected* card is a *leaf*, then stop.
-2. If the *flipped* card is **less than** the parent card below it in the tree, **swap the two cards** and repeat the **Swap If Lower** steps.
+2. If the *selected* card is **greater than** any of its *child* cards, swap the *selected* card with the *largest* child card and repeat the **Swap If Higher** steps.

-Continue until all cards have been placed.

 ## Example

-The first card flipped up is the **31**.
-Place this in front of you to become the *root*.

-{% include figure image_path="/assets/images/heap1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-The next card flipped up is the **66**.
-This is placed on the only available parent **31**, and placed in the *upper-left* corner.

-**66** is
-greater than **31**, so there is no need to swap.

-{% include figure image_path="/assets/images/heap2.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-The next card flipped up is the **25**.
-This is placed on the closest card to the root, which is the root, making the parent **31**, and placed in the *upper-right* corner.

-{% include figure image_path="/assets/images/heap3.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-**25** is
-*less* than **31**, so there we need to swap.
-After the swap, **25** is the root, so we stop swapping.

-{% include figure image_path="/assets/images/heap3-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-The next card flipped up is the **48**.
-There are two available parents, **66** and **31**. **66** is the left-most and is chosen as the parent. **48** is placed in the *upper-left* corner.

-{% include figure image_path="/assets/images/heap4.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap4-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap5.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap5-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap5-2.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap6.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap7.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap7-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap7-2.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap8.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap8-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap9.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap9-1.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

-{% include figure image_path="/assets/images/heap9-2.png" alt="this is a placeholder image" caption="Sample cards from the tree deck." %}

 ## Exercises